NavigationPage

 |---|---|---|---|

-PageTransition | IPageTransition? | null | Transition played when pushing or popping pages. |
+PageTransition | IPageTransition? | Theme default | The transition animation used when navigating between pages. |

-ModalTransition | IPageTransition? | null | Transition played when presenting or dismissing modal pages. |
+ModalTransition | IPageTransition? | Theme default | The transition animation used when presenting or dismissing modal pages. |

-IsNavigating | bool | computed | Read-only. true while a navigation operation (push, pop, replace, or modal) is in progress. |
+IsNavigating | bool | false | Read-only.
+Returns true while a navigation operation is running. |

-StackDepth | int | computed | Read-only.
-Number of pages currently on the navigation stack. |
+StackDepth | int | 0 | Read-only.
+The number of pages in the navigation stack. |

 Attached properties